freebsd/freebsd-quarterly/2019q4/nomadbsd.md

 Contact: NomadBSD Team <info@NomadBSD.org>

-NomadBSD is a persistent live system for USB flash drives, based on FreeBSD® Together with automatic hardware detection and setup, it is configured to be used as a desktop system that works out of the box, but can also be used for data recovery, for educational purposes, or to test FreeBSD®'s hardwar compatibility.
+NomadBSD is a persistent live system for USB flash drives, based on FreeBSD®.
+Together with automatic hardware detection and setup, it is configured to be used as a desktop system that works out of the box, but can also be used for data recovery, for educational purposes, or to test FreeBSD®'s hardware compatibility.

 After one release candidate the NomadBSD Team finished and released NomadBSD 1.3 on December 7th.
 This release is based on FreeBSD 12.1, fixed a lot of bugs and added new packages and features.
-Along those features are the option to install NomadBSD on ZFS and uses an automatic configuration when running NomadBSD in VirtualBox.
+Along those features are the option to install NomadBSD on ZFS and the use of an automatic configuration when running NomadBSD in VirtualBox.

 New tools developed by the NomadBSD Team and added to version 1.3 are